 It wasn’t crazy busy when I was there, but there was still a crowd.
 With umbrellas, of course, because it was rainy.
 At first, at least.
-Forgoing the rocks right away, another trail through some woods was what I wanted to see.
+Forgoing the rock formations right away, we headed to the trail through some woods first.
 It led up the hillside with nice views of the coast on both sides.
 It was an easy walk with stairs all the way up and a little table to rest at the top.
-Be prepared, it can get pretty warm here.
+Be prepared, it can get pretty warm here, even in January.

 After returning from that, it was time to explore among the rock formations.
 By now it was starting to dry up and the sun was shining.
 The path split, so we went to the right first.
-This is where the famous Queens Head is.
-That’s the top picture because from the side it looks like a Queens Head.
-Creative, right?
+This is where the famous Queens Head is and it got the name because from the right side, it looks like the silhouette of a queens head.

 There is also a line in front of it so you can get the perfect picture without people behind you!
 There is actually a guard standing by it that will yell at you if you’re in the way.
 Not that I know from experience or anything.
-If this isn’t Instagram friendly, I don’t know what is.
+If this isn’t an Instagram friendly location, I don’t know what is.

-- To get there from Taipei, go to the West Bus Station Terminal A (at Taipei Main Station) and get a ticket to Yehliu Geopark from the KuoKuong window.
-It’s 96 NTD.
+Go to the West Bus Station Terminal A at Taipei Main Station and get a ticket to Yehliu Geopark from the KuoKuong window.
+It should be about 96 NTD.

 Have you been to Yehliu?
 What did you think of it?
 Do you want to go?